ElijahKotyluk/commercejs-nuxt-webhooks/README.md

 As you can see, the Commerce.js SDK greatly simplifies the eCommerce process, the only thing left for you to do is create a theme or layout and style your app as you see fit.

-This guide continues from (Adding products to a cart with Nuxt.js and Commerce.js)[Adding Products To A Cart](https://github.com/ElijahKotyluk/nuxt-cjs-adding-products)
+This guide continues from Creating a checkout with Nuxt.js and Commerce.js [Creating a checkout](https://github.com/ElijahKotyluk/commercejs-nuxt-checkout/blob/master/README.md)

 ## Built With